-The performance gaps discovered during the System Performance Report, reflected a lack of progress on several goals outlined in the following plans: the PR Strategic Highway Safety Plan (SHSP), the PR Transportation Asset Management Plan (TAMP), and the Highway Safety Improvement Program (HSIP).
+The performance gaps discovered during the System Performance Report (found in Appendix: A Shared Vision), reflected a lack of progress on several goals by plan.
+The evaluated documentation with recorded progress includes the PR Strategic Highway Safety Plan (SHSP), the PR Transportation Asset Management Plan (TAMP), and the Highway Safety Improvement Program (HSIP).
 Additional planning documents were described, but the data on progress was not available.